Autodesk Subscription Terms and Payments | Flexible Options

 United States – Vendor form (USD)

-Note: The banking information shared below is meant to assist with vendor setup, should it be required.
-However, payments cannot be made to the European bank accounts listed in the various banking documents below until the new buying experience goes live in Europe* on 16 September 2024.
+Note: banking information shared below is meant to assist with vendor setup, should it be required.
+However, payments cannot be made to the European bank accounts listed in the various banking documents below until the new buying experience goes live in Europe* on September 16th, 2024.

-Vendor Form and Banking Information docs provided by Autodesk below have been localised in the following languages (selectable in PDFs): Czech, Danish, Dutch, English, Finnish, German, Hungarian, Italian, Norwegian, Polish, Portuguese, Spanish, Swedish.
+Vendor Form and Banking Information docs provided by Autodesk below have been localized in the following languages (selectable in PDFs): Czech, Danish, Dutch, English, Finnish, German, Hungarian, Italian, Norwegian, Polish, Portuguese, Spanish, Swedish.

 Citibank Account Confirmation Certificate (CHF & GBP) – June 2024 (sign in to download PDF file)